dassein/hierarchy_classification/README.md

 ```bash
 source train.sh
 ```
-The second choice is the hierarchical based embedding method [2].
+The second choice is the hierarchy based embedding method [2].
 We can complete the training/validation/test procedures with
 ```bash
 source train_embed.sh
 ```